catheraaine/nerd-girls-blog/content/blog/200205-february-welcome/index.md

 ![A cover of the beautiful, with the quote, "Trust in this important lesson I learned long ago: Rage is a moment.
 Regret is forever."](the-beautiful-022020.png)

-Please read along with us with our February book club pick, *The Beautiful* by Renée Ahdieh.
+Read along with our February book club pick, *The Beautiful* by Renée Ahdieh.
 As always join the discussion on [Facebook](https://www.facebook.com/nerdgirlsbookclub) and follow us on Instagram [@nerdgirlsbookclub](https://www.instagram.com/nerdgirlsbookclub/)!

 From [Penguin Random House](https://www.penguinrandomhouse.com/books/551954/the-beautiful-by-renee-ahdieh/):